 While you will generally want ticker symbols to pass all the tests in your scan, there are some scenarios where multiple similar clauses could meet a requirement you're looking for.
 If any one of those clauses is true, then you want to return that ticker symbol in your scan results.
 For example, let's say you want to return all stocks that either trade on the Nasdaq OR on the NYSE.
 It doesn't have to trade on both exchanges; as long as it trades on one of them, you want the stock to be part of your search results.

 In that case, we use the “OR” operator to define the list of clauses that could fulfill this requirement.
 In our example above, it might look like this:

 [type = stock] AND [[exchange = Nasdaq] OR [exchange = NYSE]]

 In this case, we're looking for stocks that trade on either the Nasdaq or the NYSE exchange.

-Notice that in addition to the square brackets around each clause, we also have an additional set of brackets that encompasses the entire list of “OR” clauses that we are testing for.
-These brackets are very important, because they make it clear to the scan engine which clauses are included in your “OR” list, and which ones aren't.
+Notice how, in addition to the square brackets around each clause, we also have an additional set of brackets that encompasses the entire list of “OR” clauses we are testing for.
+These brackets are very important, as they make it clear to the scan engine which clauses are included in your “OR” list and which ones aren't.
 Without them, you may get unexpected results.
 For more on why this is so important, check out the OR Clause section of our Troubleshooting Scans article in the Support Center.

-With these extra brackets, we're basically telling the scan engine to run the first test (is it a stock?), and if it passes that test, then move on to the second test: does it trade on the Nasdaq or the NYSE?
+With these extra brackets, we're basically telling the scan engine to run the first test (Is it a stock?) and, if it passes that test, to move on to the second test (“Does it trade on the Nasdaq or NYSE?).
 Those extra brackets make it clear that the second and third clauses are all part of a single multi-part test.

 OR clauses can provide a lot of flexibility and power to your scans, as long as they are used with caution.
 The important takeaway is to always put an additional set of square brackets enclosing all of the OR clauses that should be part of that test.